 Between March 2018 and June 2019, Children’s Parliament worked with experienced Members of Children’s Parliament to design and deliver Children as Human Rights Defenders is designed and delivered with children for children across Scotland.
 The programme explores children’s views on what rights they feel need to be defended in Scotland and what support is required from adults to ensure children can be both empowered and protected in their role as human rights defenders.

-2018 is both the 20th Anniversary of the Declaration on Human Rights Defenders and the 70th Anniversary of the UN Declaration of Human Rights.
-To mark this occasion, the UN Committee on the Rights of the Child has chosen ‘Children as Human Rights Defenders’ as the theme for its Day of General Discussion in September 2018.
-To prepare for this event, Members of Children’s Parliament are working with local, national and global networks of children to advocate for the realisation of their rights, their peers’ rights and the human rights of all.
+2018 was both the 20th Anniversary of the Declaration on Human Rights Defenders and the 70th Anniversary of the UN Declaration of Human Rights.
+To mark this occasion, the UN Committee on the Rights of the Child chose ‘Children as Human Rights Defenders’ as the theme for its Day of General Discussion in September 2018.
+To prepare for this event, Members of Children’s Parliament worked with local, national and global networks of children to advocate for the realisation of their rights, their peers’ rights and the human rights of all.

-- Over 200 children across Scotland are being introduced to their rights as outlined in the UNCRC.
-These workshops have been designed and co-delivered by Members of Children’s Parliament supported by an adult staff team.
+- Over 200 children across Scotland were introduced to their rights as outlined in the UNCRC.
+These workshops were designed and co-delivered by Members of Children’s Parliament supported by an adult staff team.

-- The evidence, collected through the children’s workshops, will be represented through an art exhibition of giant shields.
-These will be exhibited internationally at the DGD; nationally at the Children’s Parliament National Sitting in November 2018 and a Scottish Parliament event in December 2018 and at a Cabinet meeting in March 2019.
+- The evidence, collected through the children’s workshops, was represented through an art exhibition of five giant shields.
+These were exhibited internationally at the DGD; nationally at the Children’s Parliament National Sitting in November 2018 and a Scottish Parliament event in December 2018 and at a Cabinet meeting in March 2019.
 They will next be seen locally at a stakeholder event in East Lothian in May 2019.
 Before making their permanent home at Ross High School in East Lothian, the shields were exhibited at the World Community Development Conference in Dundee in June 2019.

 Children’s Parliament and CYPCS will exchange experiences and practice on children as human rights defenders through a ‘toolkit’ and a report outlining the project approach and impact.